abalajiksh/mysite/content/about/_index.md

 {{< notice note >}}
 ## TL;DR
-I am studying Masters inb Physics at Ruprecht Karl Universitt Heidelberg.
+I am studying Masters in Physics at Ruprecht Karl Universität Heidelberg.
 I am crazy about theoretical physics, electronics, mathematics and computations.
-Some of my hobbies can be checked out in the following links.
+Some of my hobbies can be checked out in the following links or just read my blog.
 1. You can contact me on Instagram [here](https://www.instagram.com/ashwinbalaji00/).
 1. You can check the books I am reading [here](https://www.goodreads.com/ashwinbalaji).
 1. You can check my Cycling Activities [here](https://www.strava.com/athletes/ashwinbalaji).
 Live ones are [here](https://live.garmin.com/ashwinbalaji).